Dominic West: Early life

-Dominic Gerard Francis Eagleton West was born on 15 October 1969 in Sheffield, West Riding of Yorkshire.
+Dominic Gerard Francis Eagleton West was born on 15 October 1969 in Sheffield, West Riding of Yorkshire (now South Yorkshire).
 He is the sixth of seven siblings (five girls and two boys) born into a family of Irish descent; his maternal grandparents were born in Ireland, while his paternal grandmother was Irish-American.
-His mother, Pauline Mary (née Cleary), was an actress, and his father, Thomas George Eagleton West, owned a plastics factory.
+His mother, Pauline Mary (née Cleary), was an actress, and his father, Thomas (George) Eagleton West, owned a plastics factory.
 He is the first cousin once removed of American politician Thomas Eagleton.
-West attended Eton College, and then following a gap year during which he spent four months working as a cattle herder in Argentina, he studied English literature at Trinity College Dublin, graduating in 1993.
+West attended Eton College.
+He has been unenthusiastic about the career benefits of being an Old Etonian, saying it "is a stigma that is slightly above 'paedophile' in the media in a gallery of infamy", but asked whether he would consider sending his own children there, said "Yes, I would.
+It's an extraordinary place. [...]
+It has the facilities and the excellence of teaching and it will find what you're good at and nurture it".
+Following a gap year during which he spent four months working as a cattle herder in Argentina, he studied English literature at Trinity College Dublin, graduating in 1993, and promoted per tradition to an MA.
 He graduated from the Guildhall School of Music and Drama in 1995.

 Career

 Film and television

 West's screen appearances include True Blue, Chicago, Richard III, and Mona Lisa Smile.
 His most notable television role has been starring in The Wire as Baltimore police detective Jimmy McNulty.
 West was praised for the accuracy of his character's American accent.
 His debut as a director was while being on The Wire; he directed the episode "Took" (2008).
 West starred as Lysander in the 1999 film version of William Shakespeare's A Midsummer Night's Dream.
 That same year, he appeared as Fred in A Christmas Carol.
 In feature films, he portrayed the heavy metal guitarist Kirk Cuddy in the 2001 film Rock Star.
 West played Fred Casely in the 2002 film Chicago.

 In 2006 West played the Spartan politician Theron in 300 and made a guest appearance as an actor in a sketch in The Catherine Tate Show, alongside "Frankie Howerd impressionist".
 In 2007 he played Detective Poppil in Hannibal Rising.
 West played the disfigured supervillain Jigsaw in the 2008 film Marvel's Punisher: War Zone.
 In 2010 he had a role as General Virilus in Neil Marshall's adventure thriller Centurion.
 West starred in the UK ghost film, The Awakening.
 West has done other work on TV and radio.
 He appeared in the role of Oliver Cromwell in the Channel 4 series The Devil's Whore.
 He also performed as "Dr. West", the opening track on Eminem's 2009 album Relapse, as a doctor discharging Eminem from a rehab facility.
 West played the part over the phone in January 2009 while Eminem was recording it in a Miami studio.